 What Is the Short Answer Prompt?

-For the UW essay, there's just one required prompt:
+For the UW short response essay, here is the required prompt:

 Our families and communities often define us and our individual worlds.
 Community might refer to your cultural group, extended family, religious group, neighborhood or school, sports team or club, co-workers, etc. Describe the world you come from and how you, as a product of it, might add to the diversity of the UW.